djgrant/responsive-ion.calendar/readme.md

-# Responsive Date Picker
+# Responsive Ion.Calendar
-A responsive skin for Ion.Calendar 2.0.1
+A slightly modified version of Ion.Calendar datepicker with a responsive skin.

+Ultimately I abandoned this project to work on a responsive skin/extension for the jquery ui datepicker.